 Forms of hydrotherapy

-Hydrotherapy can include anything from floating in the water and simply benefiting from the increased temperature and relaxation properties, to full-on, intense exercise sessions.
+Hydrotherapy can include anything from floating in the water (Hot tubs) and simply benefiting from the increased temperature and relaxation properties, to full-on, intense exercise sessions.
 The form of hydrotherapy used will depend entirely on the individual in question and the facilities available.

 Many land-based exercises can be adapted to use in the water.
 Walking in a pool is easier on the joints due to the buoyancy Some state of the art facilities may even have underwater treadmills!
 Other exercises such as squats and lunges are easier too.